40437404/DevOps_SET09623/use-cases/use-case-4.md

 ## MAIN SUCCESS SCENARIO

+1. User can now view  all the countries' population in the (world, continent, and region) in descending order.
+2. User can now input top (N) populated countries in the (world, continent, and region) by themselves.
+3. User can now view all the cities population in the (world, continent, and region) in descending order.
+4. User can now view all the cities population in the (country and district) in descending order.
+5. User can now input top (N) populated cities in the world by themselves.
+6. USer can now input top (N) populated cities in the (region, country and continent) by themselves.
 7. User can view the population of living in cities and not living in cities in each continent, region and country.
 8. User can view the top populated capital cities in region,world and continent by assigning limit
 9. User can view the population from largest to smallest of capital cities in region,world and continent.